galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing-k8s.md

 The Kubernetes Operator is made up of two components: the ```CustomResourceDefinition``` (CRD) and the physical operator.
 The CRD defines the Galasa Ecosystem custom resource and the operator deployment to the cluster.
 The physical operator is hosted as a deployment and is brought up as a pod.
 The pod maintains the state of the namespace and any custom resources defined within that namespace.

 For security reasons, the Kubernetes Operator is scoped to a namespace rather than cluster wide.
-Create your own namespace for your operator to run in and for the ecosystem to be hosted in.
+Create your own namespace for your operator to run in and for the ecosystem to be hosted.
 Creating your own namespace avoids cross-contamination and improves security.

 ## Installing the Galasa Ecosystem in a Kubernetes cluster